 WordPress, by default, uses a date type format for URLs.
 This is not ideal for search engines.
-Unfortunately, many WordPress site owner’s do not change their permalink settings robbing themselves of potential SEO gains.
+Unfortunately, many WordPress site owner’s do not change their permalink settings robbing themselves of potential search engine optimizations gains.

 The setting is easy to change, however.

-To change the WordPress permalink setting, go to Settings > Permalinks in the WordPress admin.
+To change the WordPress permalink setting, go to Settings > Permalinks in the WordPress dashboard.

 Under ‘common settings', you will probably find the Day and name radio button ticked.
 Select the radio button next to Post name.

 This forces WordPress to use only the name of the new post in the URL.
 So instead of the following URL structure: